Cresspresso/bun/blog/posts/2020-05-27-Literature-References.md

 - Clean Coders Hate What Happens to Your Code When You Use These Enterprise Programming Tricks
     - https://youtu.be/FyCYva9DhsI
+    - Import statements, make them broad for less code noise, not fragile, not individual classes.

 - "How To Design A Good API and Why it Matters"
     - Bloch, J. (2007).